kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 Use cases
 ---------

-1. An open source project wants to make a prepared VM image available so in order to use the project's software, all you have to do is boot an instance from their image.
-They are too busy writing software to worry about the hassle of maintaining a list of "customers" as they'd have to do with current v2 image sharing.
+1. An open source project wants to make a prepared VM image available so users simply boot an instance from that image to use the project's software.
+The developers of the project are too busy writing software to worry about the hassle of maintaining a list of "customers" as they'd have to do with current v2 image sharing.
 At the same time, the cloud provider hosting the prepared image doesn't want to make this image public, as that would imply a support relation that doesn't exist between image consumers and the cloud provider.

-2. A cloud provider wants to discourage users from using a public image that is getting old, for example an image which is missing some security patches or has no more vendor support, but doesn't want to delete the image because some users may still require it.
-Reasons for requiring the old image could include needing to rebuild a server, or the user has custom patches for that particular image.
-The vendor could make the image a "community' image, which means that:
+2. A cloud provider wants to discourage users from using a public image that is getting old, for example an image which is missing some security patches or is no longer supported by the vendor, but doesn't want to delete the image because some users may still require it.
+Users could need the old image to rebuild a server, or because they have custom patches for that, particular image.

+   In either case, the vendor could make the image a "community' image and alleviate the challenges presented above.
+This means that:

-   a) It won't appear in user's default image lists.
+   a) The community image won't appear in user's default image lists.
 This means they won't know about it unless they are motivated to seek it out, for example by asking other users for the UUID.

-   b) Since it's not a "public" image any more, it doesn't imply the same level of support as a provider-supplied public image.
+   b) Since the image is no longer "public," it doesn't imply the same level of support from the vendor as a provider-supplied public image.

 Proposed change